 My first professional headphones exclusively for composing tunes.
 I am pleased by the honesty of the sound they convey, there is no bass boosting or anything(which I commonly associate with headphones/earbuds from companies such as Beats/Skullcandy/etc.).
 I don't think they are the TOP TOP of the line headset, but I think they are quite professional.
 Very cool, very honest.

 Good monitoring headphones, they provide nice isolation and relatively good frequency response.
 The 100-200hz region is a bit dry, so it can cause you to mix in extra mud, and the MDR-7506s have better highs, but overall these headphones are not bad, all my mixdowns used go through them before release.

 It is a reasonably priced headphone with good isolation.
 The trade-off is that the sound could be more accurate and the headphone is not the most comfortable because pressing force needed for the isolation is rather big.
 It is good for recording purposes.

-Even though they don't sound as nice as my old Spirit Pros, they are much more durable (Spirit Pros are prone to cracks on the side if not delicately handled, which has happened to me twice now).
-They're even more of a solid buy when paired with Sonarworks (or something similar)... =D
+Even though they don't sound as nice as my old Spirit Pros, they're much more durable (Spirit Pros are prone to cracks on the side if not delicately handled, which has happened to me twice now).
+They also give the Spirit Pros quite a run for the money in terms of sound quality.